 Please continue to monitor this website for additional information as the program develops.
 Thank you for your interest in the AMCCI.

 Alaska was one of six states and one territory – Colorado, Kentucky, New Mexico, West Virginia, Wisconsin, and Puerto Rico- selected by the National Governors Association (NGA) in the summer of 2013 to develop an action plan to serve the Emergency Room Super utilizers’ health needs more efficiently and cost-effectively.
 Recently the NGA held an in state retreat to provide technical and work plan assistance to DHCS staff.

 In order to better assure appropriate use of medical services, improved health outcomes, and better control increasing Medicaid costs, the state Division of Health Care Services is undertaking a 24-month project.
 The Alaska Medicaid Coordinated Care Initiative (AMCCI) will provide case management and care coordination for this group to members.

-The Division’s Quality Assurance Unit team has issued an RFP for case management services, which will be awarded during the summer of 2014.
-The implementation of case management services is targeted to begin during the fall of 2014.
+The Division’s Quality Assurance Unit team has issued an RFP for case management services, which will be awarded during the winter of 2014.
+The implementation of case management services is targeted to begin during the winter of 2014-2015.

 The initiative will serve recipients of Alaska’s Medical Assistance program, which includes Medicaid, Denali KidCare, Chronic and Acute Medical Assistance, and other programs.
 Initiative goals include reduction of emergency room visits, improved use of preventive services, comprehensive case management and care coordination, and integration of medical care and behavioral health services.